irvinlim/square-ctf-2018/c3/README.md

 ![Properties](properties.jpg)

-- 3x finder patterns: Two of them should be vertically aligned; this means that we can separate the left 7 strips from the right 7 strips.
+- 3x finder patterns: Two of the finder patterns should be vertically aligned while the last one is on its own.
+This means that we can separate the left 7 strips from the right 7 strips.
 We need to permute the following:
   - 2x outer black border
   - 2x inner white border
   - 3x middle black square
-- Vertical timing pattern: This allows us to differentiate column 0 from column 6 (the black border of the finder pattern), which are 5 and 26 respectively.
+- Vertical timing pattern: This allows us to differentiate column 0 from column 6 (the black border of the finder pattern), which are the images 5 and 26 respectively.
-- White padding: There are two strips (3 and 7) that are not completely white, but give correspond to columns 7 and 13.
-Since column 7 needs white modules at the bottom as well, can identify that 3 is for column 7 and 7 is for column 13.
+- White padding: There are two strips (3 and 7) that are not completely white, but correspond to columns 7 and 13.
+Since column 7 needs white modules at the bottom as well, can identify that image 3 is for column 7, and image 7 is for column 13.
 - Horizontal timing pattern: The remaining 5 strips belong to the middle columns, and we can use the modules at row 6 to separate columns 8, 10, 12 from 9 and 11.

 We can come up with a mapping of the image index to the actual index, based on the above information, but this still needs to be permuted since some of them could be in multiple positions.